Cosmo-Tech/run-orchestrator/docs/commands/index.md

   - toc
   - navigation
 ---
-# Console Scripts
+# Commands

-The following console scripts are made available to you after installation of the orchestrator
+The following commands are made available to you after installation of the orchestrator

 <main class="grid" markdown>